 They have suggested empty land in mind already and have started putting together proposals.

 Here at Flintham Cabins we like to keep up with what is happening in the world of steel containers and portable buildings, and we certainly believe that these could be a great solution to home these people.
 You can read our previous articles discussing whether a shipping container home is even viable and affordable housing solutions.
-If you require any extra information or you have general enquiries on our any of our products and services, you can get in touch today.
+If you require any extra information or you have general enquiries on any of our site cabin products and services, you can get in touch today.
 We would be happy to help.